zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 ### performance

-The first experiment is to test the calculation time of detection for each feature extractor.
+The first experiment is to test the **computational time** of detection for each feature extractor.
 My CPU is Intel i5-9300H with clockspeed of 2.40 GHz.
 The calculation time of **detect()** function is tested.
 In source code you can find the **KPTest()** code implementation.
 For this test, the variable is the sample image differentiated in lighting and texture(detail).

 &nbsp;